-Kids under 2 years of age can usually fly for free if seated on your lap.
-This is no fun longhaul, so where else can we seat them?
-Well some airlines out there will provide an infant bassinet for you.
+When flying with kids, those under two years of age can usually travel for free* (ok at 10% of an adult fare), if seated on your lap.
+As you can imagine, this is no fun for a parent, especially when flying longhaul, so where else can we seat our babies?
+It just so happens there are plenty of airlines out there (not the budget ones), who will provide an infant bassinet for you.
+FYI – whilst the bassinets vary in size and shape, they are really aimed at one and under.

 Once the fasten seatbelt sign goes off, the air steward will pull a table down from the wall and attach the bassinet for you.